A Burger Episode

 they were just like, we're not going to this.
 Fuck this.

-It's Cal Wartenhouse.
+It's got Wittenhouse.
 He can fuck himself.

 We're not doing this.
 And then they're like, don't worry.

 We have a new headliner, a slipknot cover band.
-It's like, oh,
+It's like, oh.

 That's awesome.
 What's that thing?